k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/02_broadway_training_syllabus.md

 #### **DAY 2 – Morning**

-- Common use cases - DB, Files, Parsers
+- Actor Types: common use cases - DB, Files, Steams, Parsers, Queue, Javascript
-  - Use case 1: manipulate data and load it to a DB, parsing and manipulating files and tables
+  - Use case 1: manipulate data and load it to a DB, parsing and manipulating files and load then to tables
   - Use case 2: subscribe Kafka topic and write it to a file

 #### **DAY 2 – Afternoon**